lstwn/broot.vim/README.md

-# broot.vim lightweight broot integration plugin for vim
+# broot.(n)vim lightweight broot integration plugin for neovim/vim

-A tiny plugin that integrates [broot](https://github.com/Canop/broot) with vim.
+A tiny plugin that integrates [broot](https://github.com/Canop/broot) with neovim/vim.
 Broot is configured in such a way that when pressing enter *on a file* this file is opened in vim.
 At the same time, your broot `conf.toml` is respected, i.e. only the little